 Dental visit costs without insurance can vary depending on where you live and the type of dental work that you need.
 We also need to consider the geographical cost of living, the cost of dental visits can depend on things like whether you have dental insurance, you’re paying cash, if you’re a new patient, how many dental cleanings you’re getting a year, and the type of dental treatments.

 Here’s a list of common dental procedures and average prices for each dental service cost without insurance.

 An adult teeth cleaning usually costs somewhere a little more or less than $100.

 With insurance, they are usually $0.
-Keep in mind that the cost of regular dental cleaning fees does not include other services being performed, such as the dental exam and any necessary X-rays being taken.
+Keep in mind that the cost of regular dental cleaning fees does not include other services being performed, such as the dental exams and any necessary X-rays being taken.

 For one or two surfaces, tooth-colored composite fillings generally cost $90 to $450 without insurance.